pyne/pyne/docs/source/libref/xs/cache.rst

  from pyne.xs import cache

-The reason for using a cache for multi-group cross sections is to prevent excessive recomputation and to be able to automaically invalidate all data when then group structure changes.
+The reason for using a cache for multi-group cross sections is to prevent excessive re-computation and to be able to automatically invalidate all data when then group structure changes.

-The following terminology appiles for this module:
+The following terminology applies for this module:

 * **G**: The number of user specified energy groups, indexed by **g**.
 * **N**: The number of high-resolution energy groups, indexed by **n**.